Why Fellows Choose Penn Medicine

 - A collaborative practice and research environment that fosters productive interactions among fellow trainees and physicians from other medical disciplines and faculty from other departments within the University.

-- High recruitment rates of fellows for leadership positions in academic medicine and private practice.
+- High recruitment rates of fellows for leadership positions in academic medicine.

-Penn's division of hematology/oncology offers a three-year combined fellowship in hematology and medical oncology which provides outstanding training that is balanced amongst all realms including solid tumors, hematologic malignancies, blood and marrow transplantation, and benign or 'classical' hematology.
+Penn's Division of Hematology/Oncology offers a three-year combined fellowship in hematology and medical oncology that provides outstanding balanced training spanning solid tumors, hematologic malignancies, blood and marrow transplantation, and benign or 'classical' hematology.

-The hematology/oncology fellowship at the University of Pennsylvania offers the opportunity to learn in a unique and vibrant environment, allowing talented and motivated individuals to gain skill sets that position them to become leaders in the field of hematology/oncology.
+The hematology/oncology fellowship at the University of Pennsylvania offers the opportunity to learn in a unique, collegial, and intellectually vibrant environment, allowing talented and motivated individuals to gain skill sets that position them to become leaders in the field of hematology/oncology.

-Fellows receive clinical training through a wide range of experiences in benign hematology, hematologic malignancies and stem cell transplantation, and solid tumor oncology, as well as research training in one of several settings.
+Fellows receive clinical training through a wide range of experiences in benign hematology, hematologic malignancies, stem cell transplantation, and solid tumor oncology, as well as research training in a variety of "dry" and "wet" lab settings.

 Classical (Non-Malignant) Hematology Program

-The benign hematology program is currently supported by NIH-funded research training grants in hematology, oncology, pathology and epidemiology.
+The non-malignant hematology program is currently supported by NIH-funded research training grants in hematology, oncology, pathology and epidemiology.